Chancellor (education): United States

 In most stand-alone universities and colleges in the United States, the chief executive officer is called the president, while the second-most senior officer is called the provost, vice president of academic affairs, dean of faculties, or some other similar title.

-In the United States, the executive and ceremonial roles are not split, which means that a university president assumes an enormous burden in terms of the sheer breadth of their duties and responsibilities.
+The executive and ceremonial roles are not split in the US, with the university president having a wide breadth of duties and responsibilities.
 The president is expected to preside over all major ceremonies, including graduations and presentations of awards and honors, while also reporting to the board of trustees and personally handling certain high-level executive functions: external relations (especially public relations and fundraising) and long-range planning and strategy (especially the creation and termination of university degrees, programs, and policies).
-Most other decisions are delegated to their second in command, especially operational day-to-day decisions.
+Most other decisions are delegated to the provost, especially operational day-to-day decisions.
 The provost often has the final say on resource allocation decisions, difficult tenure decisions, whether to initiate recruiting of star faculty from other institutions, and whether to initiate defensive measures against such recruiting of the institution's own star faculty.

 University presidents typically ascend to the position from academic careers (i.e., after earning tenure and becoming professors and then deans), and it is highly unusual for a university to recruit a president who lacks a strong track record in academic research or university administration.

 The average salary for college presidents in private, non-profit institutions in 2015 was $569,932, 9 percent higher than in 2014.

-There are two well-known problems with the American tradition of concentrating so much power and responsibility in a single person.
-First, American universities are notoriously bad at training faculty members and administrators to assume such a heavy burden.
-Second, university presidents are increasingly vulnerable to occupational burnout and either return to the faculty or flee academia for nonprofits or consulting.
+There are well-known problems with the American tradition of concentrating so much power and responsibility in a single person.
+American universities do not train faculty members and administrators to assume such a heavy burden.
+This leaves university presidents vulnerable to occupational burnout, either returning to the faculty or leaving academia for other nonprofit work or consulting.
 The average length of an American university president's term of office dropped from 8.5 years in 2006 to 5.9 years in 2023.